-Choosing a medical school is a tough decision, and there are many factors to consider.
-Every school has unique benefits, from smaller class sizes to state-of-the-art equipment.
-Students are often conflicted about their medical school decision and look beyond their research to find answers.
+Choosing a medical school is tough, and there are many factors to consider.
+Every school has unique benefits, such as smaller classes or state-of-the-art facilities.
+Students are often conflicted about their med school decision and search for answers.

-Many online sources rank medical schools, and you may be curious to know if you should use those rankings to aid your decision.
+Many online sources rank medical schools, and you may be curious to know if you should consider those rankings.
 How much does medical school ranking matter?
-Here we’ll answer all of your questions surrounding medical school rankings.
+And does it matter which medical school you go to?
+We’ll answer all your questions surrounding medical school rankings.
 Let’s get started!

 First, it’s important to note that every ranking system uses different criteria.
 It may cause confusion when one top ten list is entirely different from another.
-Rank lists also vary depending on what specialty they are focused on.
+Rank lists also vary depending on what specialty they’re focused on.

-Both U.S. News and Q.S. are trustworthy sources for medical school ranking lists.
-Although they use some of the same criteria, their methodology is not identical.
-Here we’ll go over how each news source comes up with its rankings.
+Both U.S. News and QS are trustworthy sources for medical school rankings.
+Although they use some of the same criteria, their methodology is not identical, even if their rankings are sometimes similar; for example, they both rank Harvard as the best medical school.

-U.S. News provides a detailed description of the factors they use to determine top medical schools on their website.
+U.S. News provides a detailed description of the factors they use to determine top medical schools.
 The elements are as follows:

-U.S. News regularly updates its criteria and the percentage of each category valued.
+U.S. News regularly updates its criteria and the weight of each category.
 They also rank medical schools according to specialty for a more specific search.

-Q.S. world university rankings use a shorter list of broader criteria to decide their top schools.
+Quacquarelli Symonds (QS) uses a shorter list of broader criteria to rank top schools.
 Its four key components are combined and weighted to determine results for each discipline.
 The four components are:

-QS has detailed descriptions of each component and how they are weighted on their website.
+QS has detailed descriptions of each component and how they’re weighted on their website.